New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: Positive integral formulas for Schubert classes

-Now fix a {\bf generic} coadjoint orbit $\Oo_{p_0}$, that is, assume that $p_0 \in \ft^*$ lies in the interior of a Weyl chamber.
-The main goal of this subsection is to give an explicit description of the associated canonical graph.
+Fix a generic coadjoint orbit $\Oo_{p_0}$.
+As we will see, in this special case, the canonical classes exist and are exactly the equivariant Schubert classes.
+The main goal of this subsection is to give an explicit description of the associated canonical graph, including all labels.